FindMySchool LogoFindMySchool

 Disclaimer: The FMS Inspection Score is an independent analysis by FindMySchool.
 It is not endorsed by or affiliated with Ofsted or ISI.
 Always refer to the official Ofsted or ISI report for the full picture of a school’s inspection outcome.

-Telford Infant School is a state infant school for ages 4 to 7 in Lillington, Leamington Spa, with places for up to 270 pupils.
-It is part of Warwickshire’s coordinated admissions system and, in recent Reception entry data, demand exceeded supply, with 138 applications for 69 offers, a ratio of 2 applications per place.
+Telford Infant School is a state infant school for ages 4 to 7 in Lillington, Leamington Spa, with 251 pupils.
+It is part of Warwickshire's coordinated admissions system, and families should treat Reception entry as potentially competitive and check Warwickshire's latest admissions information before applying.

 Leadership has recently changed.
 Ms Louise Roberts is the current headteacher and introduced herself as the new headteacher in September 2024, following the previous head’s retirement.